fragaria/karmen/src/karmen_backend/README.md

 The preferred way is to use the composed docker package as [described in here](../../README.md).
 You don't have to bother with setup of database and other services.

+### API

+This project has OpenAPI specifications of the API.
+The yaml files can be found in `openapi` directory.
+Development docker bundle also contains [Redoc](http://localhost:4000/openapi/) at `/openapi/`, so you can browse the API documentation.
+If you prefer your own tool, the yaml is accessible at  `http://localhost:4000/api/openapi-spec.yaml`

 ## Contributing

 Before commiting, format the code.
 This can be done from pipenv shell.
 Pipenv is described below.